GemSelect Newsletter - October 2011

-Fossilized amber was really brought to the public’s attention during the film Jurassic Park.
-Most amber found today was actually formed after dinosaurs had become extinct, during the Tertiary Period, about 30-50 million years ago.
-However, in the film, DNA is taken from the stomach of mosquitoes containing dinosaur blood (an interesting concept) and dinosaurs are cloned!
-Could this really be done?
-Well in reality, right now, The British Museum of Natural History is investigating.
+Fossilized amber was brought to the attention of the public during the film 'Jurassic Park'.
+Most amber found today was actually formed after dinosaurs had become extinct, during the Tertiary Period, which began about 65 million years ago.
+However, in the film, DNA is taken from dinosaur blood in the stomachs of mosquitoes (an interesting concept) and dinosaurs are cloned!
+Could this really be possible?
+Well, The British Museum of Natural History is investigating the idea.
 So, watch this space...

 They were all entombed together.
 A real scene from an ancient tropical forest millions of years ago!

 We hope you found this article interesting.
 If you do have any comments or suggestions just drop us a line.
-We really do read every single e-mail we receive and each email gets a personal response.
+We really do read every single email we receive and each email gets a personal response.

 Your friends at GemSelect